Last updated: July 26, 2023

 How To Answer Table Topics Questions

 In your answers, try to convey confidence and approachability.
-If you don't know how to answer the question, feel free to pivot.
+Feel free to pivot if you don't know how to answer the question.
 The point is to improve your impromptu speaking skills.

 - Practice makes perfect.
-Join a Toastmasters club and practice.
+Join a Toastmasters club and participate.

 Why is Table Topics important?